-Merced to San Jose Thruway Bus Route Pilot Program: SJJPA received funding from the state for a pilot program to operate a new Thruway bus service between Merced and San Jose (with stops at Los Banos and Gilroy).
-The Merced to San Jose Thruway Bus Pilot Program will begin service in Spring 2020 with two daily round-trips.
+Merced to San Jose Thruway Bus Route Pilot Program: SJJPA is requesting funding from the state for a pilot program to operate a new Thruway bus service between Merced and San Jose (with stops at Los Banos and Gilroy).
+The Merced to San Jose Thruway Bus Pilot Program will begin service in conjunction with the reintroduction of the 7th daily round-trip anticipated in the first half of FY22/23.
+The service will start initially with two daily round-trips.

 Integration with High-Speed Rail: Like other high-speed rail (HSR) services throughout the world, California will need to have extensive networks of conventional intercity and commuter rail networks that complement and provide "feeder" service to the proposed HSR system for it to be successful.
 SJJPA believes the San Joaquins provide important connectivity that is critical to the phased implementation of HSR in California.
 A Joint Policy Statement, which was adopted by CHSRA, SJJPA, and Caltrans on July 26, 2013, is intended to ensure cooperation and input of local communities on all decisions related to any changes in the San Joaquins service and consistent planning between these agencies.
-SJJPA has been coordinating and partnering with CHSRA on the development of their Draft 2020 Business Plan which proposes a Merced-Bakersfield HSR Interim Operating Segment in advance of completing their Valley -Valley Initial Operating Segment between San Francisco and Bakersfield.
-Integration with the San Joaquins rail and Thruway Bus services maximizes the ridership and benefits of the Merced-Bakersfield HSR Interim Operating Segment.
+SJJPA has been coordinating and partnering with CHSRA on the development of their Draft 2020 Business Plan which proposes Merced-Bakersfield HSR Interim Service in advance of completing their Valley -Valley Initial Operating Segment between San Francisco and Bakersfield.
+Integration with the San Joaquins rail and Thruway Bus services maximizes the ridership and benefits of the Merced-Bakersfield HSR Interim Service.
 SJJPA's plan is to connect to the HSR interim operating segment at a multi-modal station at downtown Merced (R Street).
 Once the HSR interim operating segment is operating, the San Joaquins rail service would terminate at Merced and would provide rail connectivity for the HSR interim operating segment to Sacramento and the Bay Area until HSR is extended.
 Future San Joaquins service improvements would focus on increasing service from Merced to the North.
+SJJPA is also working with CHSRA and CalSTA towards SJJPA becoming the operating agency for the Merced-Bakersfield HSR Interim Service.
+SJJPA is requesting planning funding in FY 2022/23 and FY 2023/24 to develop detailed agreements with CHSRA and CalSTA and to advance interim station and operations planning for interim HSR service.

-Merced Intermodal Track Connector (MITC) Project: SJJPA is requesting funding in FY 2020/21 and FY 2021/22 for the detailed design and environmental clearance of the MITC Project.
-The MITC project will enable the San Joaquins to connect with interim HSR operations at Merced by creating a direct link between the BNSF alignment and the Merced
+Merced Intermodal Track Connector (MITC) Project: SJJPA is requesting funding in FY 2022/23 and FY 2023/24 for the detailed design and environmental clearance of the MITC Project.
+The MITC project will enable the San Joaquins to connect with interim HSR operations at Merced by creating a direct link between the BNSF alignment and the Merced HSR Station.

-HSR Station.
 This project is critical for integrating the San Joaquins with the Merced-Bakersfield HSR Interim Operating Segment.

 Stockton Diamond Grade Separation Project: This project is the grade separation of the intersection of the BNSF Stockton Subdivision and the Union Pacific (UP) Fresno Subdivision in south Stockton.
 This is the most heavily congested freight bottleneck in California.
 In addition to substantial freight and environmental benefits, this project will enable future expansion of ACE and San Joaquins services.
-In partnership with the SJRRC, SJJPA is pursuing state and federal funding in 2020 to implement this critical project, Valley Rail funding will be used as matching funding.
-The environmental and detailed design are being funded through ITIP funds to be appropriated in 2020.
+In partnership with the SJJPA, SJRRC and Caltrans pursued and received \$120 million in state and federal funding in 2020 to implement this critical project.
+Valley Rail funding will be used as match funding.
+The environmental and detailed design are being funded through ITIP funds appropriated in 2020.
+The environmental impact report (EIR) was certified by SJRRC on June 4, 2021.
+The environmental assessment (EA) for NEPA Clearance will be completed in Summer 2022.